AnCarsenat/PianotilesBot/README.md

 In case the program can't run you will need to install python : https://www.python.org/downloads/
 <br >
 When installed press "Win+R "
-Then write "cmd" and press "Enter"
+<br >Then write "cmd" and press "Enter"
 <br >
 <br > When in the command prompt
 <br > Write "pip install win32" and press "Enter"